DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/js_clients/js_without_backend.md

 ![image](../../images/jsclient_signed_out.png)

 You now have the start of a JavaScript client application that uses IdentityServer for sign-in, sign-out, and authenticating calls to web APIs.

+{{% notice note %}}
+Some browsers limit cross-site interactions (especially in iframes).
+If you were to test this sample in Safari, Chrome, or Brave you will notice that some important features will not work such as silent token renewal and check session monitoring.
+{{% /notice %}}